yalland-ubi/yalland-docs/v3/YALDistributor.md

 So each call for the aforementioned methods would cause these checks.

-The `mintNewPeriodIfRequired` will be replaced with a function if it causes `stack too deep` errors.
+The `handlePeriodTransitionIfRequired` will be replaced with a function if it causes `stack too deep` errors.

 ## Deployment